 April 17, 2018 by Admin

 Come May 25, 2018; the European Union will launch the General Data Protection Regulation (GDPR) law.
-It contains a set of new rules which applies to any business which deals with data of European citizens.
+It contains a set of new rules which apply to any business which deals with the data of European citizens.
 Adhering to this law is mandatory.
 Thus, your company must comply with the requirements.

-With the introduction of this law, human resource department will have to deal with a huge impact.
-As an HR manager, what steps do you need to take to become a GDPR compliant?
+With the introduction of this law, the human resource department will have to deal with a huge impact.
+As an HR manager, what steps do you need to take to become GDPR compliant?

 But let us first understand what GDPR is.

-GDPR is a replacement of the current Data Protection Directive.
+GDPR is a replacement for the current Data Protection Directive.
 This law is designed to provide data privacy rights to European citizens.
-As per the new standards, companies need to be transparent while handling European citizens personal data.
+As per the new standards, companies need to be transparent while handling European citizens' personal data.

 How can we classify personal data?